-1. The Student, ,, will be supervised
+The Student, , will be supervised

-by
+by , a licensed psychologist at the Site, for a minimu m of one

-hour of individual supe ervision for every 4 hours of face-to-face client co ntact.
+hour of individual supervision for every 4 hours of face-to-face client contact.

-Approved and Accepto ed by:
+Approved and Accepted by:

 Student Date

+D:

-Director of Clinical Tra ining Date
+Director of Clinical Training Date

-Graduate Program Dire ector, Psv.D.
+Graduate Program Director, P sv.D.
 Program Date